polsys/cle/docs/language-spec/attributes.md

 When the method returns, the program quits with return code equal to the returned value.

 This attribute is ignored in modules other than the main module.
+The method annotated with this attribute must not have the `[Import]` attribute.

 ## `[Import(name, library)]`